rbuurma/presentations/Reade.md

 ---

-> But the point for us is…the way in which the novel – once a light and almost a frivolous thing – had come to be taken with the utmost seriousness – had in fact ceased to be light literature at all, and begun to require rigorous and elaborate training and preparation in the writer, perhaps even something of the athlete’s processes in the reader.
+> But the point for us is the way in which the novel – once a light and almost a frivolous thing – had come to be taken with the utmost seriousness – had in fact ceased to be light literature at all, and begun to require rigorous and elaborate training and preparation in the writer, perhaps even something of the athletes's processes in the reader.
 Fielding himself took novel-writing by no means lightly, and Richardson still less so: but imagine either, imagine Scott or even Miss Austen, going through the preliminary processes which seemed necessary, in different ways, to Charles Reade and to Mary Ann Evans!

 George Saintsbury, The History of English Literature, 1913

 ---

-> …it is the charm of useless knowledge.
+>It is the charm of useless knowledge.
 Reade was a man of what one might call penny-encyclopaedic learning.
 He possessed vast stocks of disconnected information which a lively narrative gift allowed him to cram into books which would at any rate pass as novels.
 If you have the sort of mind that takes a pleasure in dates, lists, catalogues, concrete details, descriptions of processes, junk-shop windows and back numbers of the Exchange and Mart, the sort of mind that likes knowing exactly how a medieval catapult worked or just what objects a prison cell of the eighteen-forties contained, then you can hardly help enjoying Reade.
-He himself, of course, did not see his work in quite this light.
-He prided himself on his accuracy and compiled his books largely from newspaper cuttings, but the strange facts which he collected were subsidiary to what he would have regarded as his 'purpose'.
-For he was a social reformer in a fragmentary way, and made vigorous attacks on such diverse evils as blood-letting, the treadmill, private asylums, clerical celibacy and tight-lacing.

 George Orwell, “Charles Reade,” 1940

 ---

-## Charles Reade’s Research
+### Charles Reade's Research

 ---